-The content of this booklet can also be located at: http://churchill.vsb.bc.ca/ under the "Teaching and Learning" tab; click on the "Courses" page.
-This booklet is intended for the use of our students and their parents or guardians.
-These course descriptions are offerings by departments of the school.
-Do not assume that Students should consider carefully the courses they wish to take next year.
+The content of this booklet can also be found at: http://churchill.vsb.bc.ca/ under the "Teaching and Learning" tab; click on the "Courses" page.
+This booklet is intended for the use of our Grade 8-11 students and their parents/guardians for planning courses for future years.
+These course descriptions are Grade 9-12 course offerings by departments of the school.
+Students should consider carefully the courses they wish to take next year.
 Courses may not be scheduled if projected enrolment is insufficient.